sesamiapp/app-message/README.md

 A library from Sesami to connect apps to their hosts.

 ## Getting Started:
-There is no dev environment yet, but you can use **`npm run build`** to build the bundle for testing inside another project.
+There is no dev environment yet, but you can use **`pnpm run build`** to build the bundle for testing inside another project.

 ## Deployment
 This library is using Github Actions for automatic publish.